ARM-software/SDS-Framework/documentation/utilities.md

 Validation passed
 ```

 This is not an error, but a report of an anomaly.
-If the delta time is long compared to the sampling
+If the time delta is significantly longer than the
-interval, e.g. a few times longer, this could indicate that one or more data records are missing from
+sampling interval —e.g., several times longer— it may indicate that one or more data records are missing
-the recorded file.
+from the recorded file.

 ### Duplicate timestamp check

-This check processes the SDS records in search of reused timestamps, the so-called **Duplicate**
+This check processes the SDS records in search of duplicated timestamps.
-timestamps.
 This means that the same timestamp is used in several consecutive data records.

 This may indicate that the recording loop in an embedded application is not set up correctly.
 It is also
 possible that duplicate timestamps are caused by unexpected thread delays in the embedded application.

-Duplicate timestamps are not found in normal recording files.
+Duplicate timestamps are unusual in typical recording files.
 If multiple timestamps with the same value
 are found in the SDS file, **DupStamps** will be added in the summary report.

 ```txt